 All cash and cheques must be protected using a cash register or safe until deposited.
-When cash has to be held in an office or store for any length of time, it must be stored in the safe.
+Cash must be stored in the safe when it has to be held in an office or stored for any length of time.
 The cash drawer must be closed immediately after completing the transaction.
 All cash income should be held intact.
 Under no circumstances should deductions be made (i.e. to replenish petty cash floats) without the prior approval of the Manager Finance.